1j01/slugg/SLUGG.md

 		* trains should be spaced properly when colliding with other trains
 		* it does look like there's some clearance on the trains you're not supposed to slide under,
 			* so maybe you should be able to slide under but then get clobbered
+	* you can run or jump off or get hit by a train and then jump constantly to move around the same speed or faster than trains

 * input
 	* keyboard customization